 When you’re contracting through your own company, there’s many different things to deal with daily.
 This includes any limited company tax (UK) and annual accounts responsibilities.
 If you’re an IT contractor as many are, you’ll need to stay on top of your IT contractor tax responsibilities.
 On the other hand, when working through an umbrella company, all financial and administrative duties are dealt with on your behalf.

 First thoughts on independent contractor taxes (UK)

 When you run your own UK contracting company, what tax does a limited company pay throughout the year?
 There is a whole range of tax rates and allowances against different UK contractor company taxes.
-We’ll show on this guide what is contractor limited company tax (UK).
-In addition, we’ll explain what limited company contractor taxes most contractors pay through their business and how these apply.
+We’ll explain in this guide what is contractor limited company tax (UK).
+In addition, we’ll cover what limited company contractor taxes most contractors pay through their business and how these apply.

 UK companies have limited liability status.
 This refers to the extent to which a company director or shareholder is responsible for the company’s debts.
 The most common type of company is a private limited company.
 Basically, most contractors and small business owners choose this type of company.

-Some often-asked questions in respect of private contractor taxes will include:
+Some often-asked questions in respect of private contractor taxes include:

 - Do contractors pay less tax?